yuvalmGS/gigaspaces-wiki-jekyll/xap100/aggregators.markdown

 {% endhighlight %}

 # Aggregate Embedded Fields
-Aggregation against the members of embedded space classes is supported by using the field path while invoking the desired aggregate function.
+Aggregation against the members of embedded space classes is supported by supplying the field path while invoking the desired aggregate function.

 {% inittab %}
 {% tabcontent Application %}